rockymiss/kitchennippers/README.md

 #### Issues

 The main issue was the embedded video from Instagram.
-Instagram uses alot of styles which seemed to affect my css styling.
-I searched for a solution and noted that others online seemed to have the same issue.
-After changes to some of the styling it helped slightly but not enough.
-As mentioned previously the video was created in May 2020 and the original had been lost.
-Instagram do not allow downloading of videos so to fix the issue I re-created the video using Inshot and posted it to youtube where the styling is considerably less and I could manipulate it easily to fit into my code.
-Re-creating the video also meant that I could change the text on the video to be better read by visually impaired people.
+Instagram uses alot of styles which seemed to affect my own styling.
+I searched for a solution and noted that others online seemed to have the same issues with Instagram videos.
+After changes to some of the styling it helped slightly but not sufficient enought for responsiveness.
+As mentioned previously the video was created in May 2020.
+The original video had been lost and as Instagram do not allow downloading of videos I decided to re-create the video.
+As in May 2020 I used Inshot to edit the video.
+Fortunately I had elements of the video so I could easily re-create the video using Inshot again.
+I then posted the video to Youtube where the styling is considerably less and I could manipulate it easily to fit into my code.
+Re-creating the video also meant that I could change the text on the video to be better read by the visually impaired.
+I could have added the video to my directory however I felt it better to have the video on different platforms so it can be viewed by the majority of people.

 -----